uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Introduction

-We have identified two main reasons that contribute to these discrepancies between measurements and predictions: (1) the microarchitectural models of previous tools are not detailed enough; (2) evaluations were partly based on unsuitable benchmarks, and biased and inaccurate throughput measurements.
-In this paper, we address both of these issues.
+We have identified two main issues that explain the discrepancies between measurements and predictions: \begin{enumerate} \item The microarchitectural models of previous tools are not detailed enough. \item The experimental evaluations include unsuitable benchmarks, and are partly based on biased and inaccurate throughput measurements, and on incompatible throughput definitions. \end{enumerate}

-In the first part, we develop a pipeline model that is significantly more detailed than those of previous tools.
-It is applicable to all Intel Core microarchitectures released in the last decade; the differences between these microarchitectures can be captured by a small number of parameters.
+To address the first issue, we develop a pipeline model that is significantly more detailed than prior models.
+It is applicable to all Intel Core microarchitectures released in the last decade.
+Still, the differences between these microarchitectures can be captured by a small number of parameters.
 A challenge in building such a model is that many of the relevant properties are undocumented.
-We have developed microbenchmark-based techniques to reverse-engineer these properties.\looseness=-1

-Based on this model, we then implement a simulator that can compute throughput predictions for basic blocks.
-In addition, it also provides further insights into how basic blocks are executed, such as the port usage for each instruction.
+We have developed microbenchmark-based techniques to reverse-engineer these properties.
+Based on this model, we implement a simulator called \uiCA (``uops.info Code Analyzer'') that predicts the throughput of basic blocks (\refsec{pipelineModel}).

-To compare basic block throughput predictors, Chen et al.~\cite{Chen19} proposed the BHive benchmark suite, along with a tool for measuring throughputs.
-We discovered that this benchmark suite contains a significant number of benchmarks with ambiguous throughputs that can give an unfair advantage to some of the tools.
-We therefore discard the corresponding benchmarks.
-Moreover, we discovered that the measurement tool often provides inaccurate measurements, and it is based on a different definition of throughput than most previous throughput predictors.
-We significantly improve the accuracy of the measurement tool, and we extend it to support both throughput definitions.
+To address the second issue, and to evaluate \uiCA, we first identify two variants of the throughput prediction problem~(\refsec{problem}) that capture differing assumptions in the existing models.
+Then we propose several improvements to the BHive benchmark suite that enable a fairer comparison of different tools.
+Finally, we develop a more accurate measurement methodology that supports both problem variants~(\refsec{benchmarks}).

-Using this improved benchmark suite and measurement methodology, we compare our throughput predictor with a number of previous tools on nine different Intel Core microarchitectures.
-In most cases, the average error of our tool is around or below 1\%, which is significantly lower than the error of previous tools.
+Using this improved benchmark suite and measurement methodology, we compare \uiCA with the existing tools on nine different Intel Core microarchitectures. \uiCA's predictions are usually within 1\% of the measurement results, which improves upon the state of the art by roughly an order of magnitude (\refsec{evaluation}).